himselfv/miranda-ng/plugins/DbChecker/readme.txt

 4. plugins/ProfileManager/src/pmanagerEx.cpp:
   - Removed: #define SRV_CHECK_DB   "Database/CheckDb"
-  - Removed the option to check the database which reboots Miranda in /svc:dbchecker mode

-In the last two cases we'll hardly be able to restore the removed parts.
+  - Removed the option to check the database which reboots Miranda in /svc:dbchecker mode We'll hardly be able to restore the last two cases.
 We can move the same functions elsewhere:
 - Database checks on load to the database itself
 - Manual checks to the command line only